 FINMA imposes sanctions and provides administrative assistance to the extent permissible by law.
-It also supervises the disclosure of shareholdings, conducts the necessary proceedings, issues orders and, where wrongdoing is suspected, files criminal complaints with the Swiss Federal Department of Finance FDF.
+It also supervises the disclosure of shareholdings, conducts the necessary proceedings, issues orders and, where wrongdoing is suspected, files criminal complaints with the FDF.
 Moreover, FINMA supervises public takeover bids and, in particular, is the complaints body for appeals against decisions of the Takeover Board (TOB).
-Finally, FINMA also acts as a regulatory body: it participates in legislative procedures, issues its own ordinances and circulars where authorised to do so, and is responsible for the recognition of selfregulatory standards.
+Finally, FINMA also acts as a regulatory body: it participates in legislative procedures, issues its own ordinances and circulars where authorised to do so, and is responsible for the recognition of self-regulatory standards.